There are no Cubic Graphs on 26 Vertices with Crossing Number 10 or 11: Introduction

-A question that may be asked is how small graphs with a requested crossing number may be.
+A question that may be asked is how many vertices are required for a graph to have a requested crossing number.
 If we restrict our consideration to cubic graphs (for which the crossing number problem is still NP-hard \cite{hlineny}), some results are known.
-In table \ref{tab-cub} we indicate the minimum size of cubic graph for each crossing number $k$, and give an example of one such cubic graph of that size.
+In Table \ref{tab-cub} we list, for $k = 1, \hdots, 8$, the smallest order for which a cubic graph with crossing number $k$ exists, an example of one such cubic graph of that size, and the number of minimal examples; these are taken from Pegg Jr and Exoo \cite{exoo}.
+It should be noted that in \cite{exoo}, it was claimed that there are five minimal examples of cubic graphs with crossing number 8, however it has been subsequently determined during private communication between Pegg Jr and Eric Weisstein that two of them (labelled in \cite{exoo} as CNG 8D and CNG 8E) were erroneously listed, and the correct number is three.

+It is also worth noting at this point that the crossing numbers provided for many of the graphs listed in Table \ref{tab-cub}, although widely accepted as accurate and listed as such in numerous sources, have not been formally established in literature.
+We remedy that here, by using the excellent exact crossing minimisation solver of Chimani and Wiedera \cite{chimani} to confirm that all of the minimal examples (not just the named ones) listed in Pegg Jr and Exoo \cite{exoo} have their crossing numbers correctly listed, other than CNG 8D and CNG 8E as previously noted.

-However, results on minimal cubic graphs with crossing number larger than 8 have, to date, been only conjectured.
-It is known that the Coxeter graph \cite{coxeter} on 28 vertices has crossing number 11, and the Levi graph \cite{levi} on 30 vertices has crossing number 13.
-However, an open question posed by Pegg Jr and Exoo \cite{exoo} is whether any cubic graphs of order 26 have crossing number 11.
-More precisely, they conjectured that (i) the minimal cubic graphs with crossing number 9 and 10 would contain 26 vertices, (ii) the minimal cubic graphs with crossing number 11 would contain 28 vertices, and (iii) the minimal cubic graphs with crossing number 13 would contain 30 vertices.
-They made no conjecture about whether cubic graphs with crossing number 12 would exist for graphs containing 28 vertices.
-In what follows, we answer question (ii) in the affirmative, and so prove that the Coxeter graph is a minimal example of a cubic graph with crossing number 11.
+Results on minimal cubic graphs with crossing number larger than 8 have, to date, only been conjectured.
+It has been widely accepted that the Coxeter graph \cite{coxeter} on 28 vertices has crossing number 11, and the Levi graph \cite{levi} (also known as the Tutte-Coxeter graph) on 30 vertices has crossing number 13, although again these results have not been formally established in literature.
+We again remedy this oversight here by reporting that the exact solver \cite{chimani} confirms that these crossing numbers are accurate.
+Then, an open question posed by Pegg Jr and Exoo \cite{exoo} is whether any cubic graphs of order 26 have crossing number 11.
+More precisely, they conjectured the following.